SwikritiT/kubernetes-practice/notes/kubernetes.md

 2. usually run a single container inside a pod but in cases where the containers are tightly coupled , more than one container can be run inside a same pod
 3. K8s takes on the task to connect a pod to external network and rest of the environment of the K8s
 4. it is deleted if the containers within stop running and contained files will be lost with it.
+5. With a pod, you can run closely related processes together, giving them (almost) the same environment as if they were all running in a single container.

 ## Replecation Controllers